 Steve Lillebuen (LILL-ah-BEW-en) has written for the Guardian, The Globe and Mail, The Sydney Morning Herald and The Age, among other publications.

 He’s interviewed criminals, heads of government, celebrated actors and disgraced officials, and covered elections, sporting scandals, environmental disasters, and many high-profile court cases.

 Born in Edmonton, Alberta and raised on an acreage on the Canadian prairie, Lillebuen studied film and television production and later earned a bachelor of arts degree from the University of Alberta in literature and media studies before moving to Australia.

 He’s been a contributing writer for Good Weekend, Maclean’s, CNN.com, the National Post, and many other publications.
 He spent nearly five years at Australian Associated Press as a reporter and chief of staff, and has past experience as a reporter for The Canadian Press, a staff writer for the Edmonton Journal, and as a co-founding editor of Metro in Alberta.
 He’s also been a commentator on crime and justice issues for well-known media outlets, including Dateline NBC and Investigation Discovery.

-Lillebuen is currently working on his next book while completing a PhD in journalism at Monash University.
+Lillebuen is currently working on his next book after completing a PhD in journalism at Monash University.
 His research interests include journalism ethics, media accountability, policing and criminal law.